Phone: 715-346-4409Email: email@example.comWebsite: www.uwsp.edu/cnmt

 The CIS curriculum consists of several core courses that cover the main areas of computing, as well as focus areas, which students can choose depending on their preferences.
 The CIS curriculum introduces students to concepts in programming, algorithms, databases, Web applications and services.
 Students learn how to incorporate these into today's networked world by designing and implementing production level computer-based systems.
 Students develop valuable theoretical knowledge, technical skills and practical experiences as part of their coursework using state of the art tools and technologies in the field.
 The CIS curriculum also focuses on oral and written communication, time management, teamwork, leadership and project management, logical thinking and problem solving.

 The CIS program is well-anchored locally through UW-Stevens Point's relationships with industry partners and organizations in the area.
 All CIS majors get first-hand, real-life experience by working in the field, developing a computer system for a company or community organization in the Stevens Point area.
-For example, in summer 2016 Sentry Insurance will open an information technology co-op in downtown Stevens Point where UW-Stevens Point students will get experience working with Java and .Net applications while pursuing their degree.
+For example, Sentry Insurance will open an information technology co-op in downtown Stevens Point where UW-Stevens Point students will get experience working with Java and .Net applications while pursuing their degree.

 The university's Career Services office is another great resource for students to find internships and summer-employment opportunities.
 It offers a career-exploration portal and career-planning guides to help students find their career path.